Hofu, Japan: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-If you go to the Mōri Museum, wear museum-appropriate clothing and take:
+If you see the Mōri Museum, wear museum-appropriate clothing and take:

-Traveling to Hofu in September, you will notice that it is warm.
-Expect it to rain a bit less than half of the time.
-Daytime temperatures are in the high 70s F (mid 20s C).
+If you are traveling to Hofu in December, you will notice that it is brisk.
+Daytime temperatures are in the low 50s F (low 10s C).

 What to wear/what to pack: